 Bubbles can occur on the side or in the tread of the tire.
 This can cause the vehicle to feel like it is shaking or thumping while driving.
 If you have abubble with your tire, it needs to be replaced immediately.
 This is very dangerous and will eventually lead to the tire blowing out.

-Purchasing the right tires is as important as knowing when to change them.
+Purchasing the right tires and tire size for your vehicle or tire size is as important as knowing when to change them.
 Your vehicle has specific tire requirements to operate slowly.
 All vehicles have the tire requirements listed in the operator’s manual.
 However, if you do not have the operator’s manual, you can look on your tire.
 The specifications are imprinted on the tire itself.

 The numbers will look something like this: 255/55/R17.
 This gives you the following information.
 The 255 represents the width of the tire necessary to operate the vehicle safely. the 55 represents the height of the sidewall, and the R17 represents the radial diameter of the wheel.